 I hope there is a future for EF-M, but the announcement of the RF mount system brings that into question.
 In the photo below I made a mock-up of the M100 if it had the RF mount instead of the EF-M mount.
 Of course they could make a camera with shorter sides, but this shows the potential size difference if everything besides the mount diameters were the same design.
 Edit: I decided to go all-in on EF-M gear for now.
 The added kit will expand capabilities and make it even easier to be mobile.

 With an 18mm flange distance, there probably are few, if any, systems that could adapt these lenses.
 Pentax Q would probably be the best use for EF-M lenses, but that system might be dead already given Ricoh’s lack of new releases.
-There is the Nikon Z mount at 16mm, but that would be an odd combination and potentially not possible (I could see some enterprising individual making a 3d printed adapter, but it would likely not have any aperture control).
+There is the Nikon Z mount at 16mm, but that would be an odd combination and potentially not possible.
+I could see some enterprising individual making a 3d printed or machined adapter, but it would likely not have any aperture control.

 Starting with the EOS M camera body in 2012, Canon had a rough start.
 I had the original EOS M, though I bought it quite a while after release once they dropped the price over $600.
 Canon eventually realized their price was completely off the mark given the camera’s weak performance.
 It looks like Canon used EF-M as a mirrorless camera technology proving ground.
 They wanted to develop their own version of technologies they saw were starting to creep into the market.
-In that respect it was a success given they now have one of the best mirrorless AF systems available (DPAF).
+In that respect it was a success given they now have one of the best mirrorless autofocus systems available (DPAF).
 They have patents registered on quad-pixel focusing that will further improve focusing on subjects with horizontal lines.

 So the real question is if Canon intended this system to be an eventually throwaway used to gain some cash while developing mirrorless technologies, or if they planned on having their consumer and higher-end markets completely separate from this point onward.